 We visited Portugal out of high season in March.
 You can find our full Portugal road trip itinerary for 4 days here.

 When we planned our trip to Portugal, I was a bit disappointed, that we won’t be able to visit the northern town Aveiro, full of beautifully painted houses.
-However, while searching through internet for the places to see in the south of the country, I found the city of the red doors – and I knew that this is going to be our must see stop.
+However, while searching through the internet for the places to see in the south of the country, I found the city of the red doors – and I knew that this is going to be our must-see stop.

 Like it?
 Pin it!